net-commander/windows-dist/documentation/docFiles/16_Exporter/_index.md

 ## Data & Servers

+-All ports can be adjusted in exported/server/[Platform=windows|linux|arm]/nxappmain/profile_device_server.json

-- web-server : runs at 5556, so you open this url: http://localhost:5556/
+-web-server : runs at 5556, so you open this url: http://localhost:5556/

 -devices : all tagged with "Run Server-Side".
 The device server tries connecting/re-connecting every 3 secs